-- 6 tbsp water
+- 6 tablespoons water

-- 1 tbsp soy sauce
+- 1 tablespoon soy sauce

-- 3 tbsp mirin
+- 3 tablespoons mirin

-- 1 tbsp rice syrup
+- 1 tablespoon rice syrup

-- 1 1/2 tbsp chili paste (gochujang)
+- 1 ½ tablespoons chili paste (gochujang)

-- 1 tsp black bean paste
+- 1 teaspoon black bean paste

 - 1 lb rice cakes

-- 4 ounces fresh ramen noodles
+- 4 ounces ramen noodles

-- 1/2 can spam, sliced and cut into triangles
+- ½ can spam sliced and cut into triangles

-- 1/2 onion, sliced
+- ½ onion sliced

-- 3 carrots, sliced on a bias
+- 3 carrots sliced

 **Helpful tips and common mistakes

 Some of the sauce ingredients may sound foreign but they can all be found in local Asian markets.
-Gochujang is a Korean chili paste; depending on the brand, some may be more spicy than others.
+Gochujang is a Korean chili paste; depending on the brand, some may be spicier than others.
 The black bean paste is the same paste used to prepare the popular Chinese-Korean noodle dish, jja jang myun.
 Brown rice syrup is similar to corn syrup in that they are both sugaring agents; however, one is made from rice and the other from corn.
-If you can't find brown rice syrup, substitute with corn syrup.
+If you can't find brown rice syrup, substitute it with corn syrup.